localstack/docs/content/en/references/credentials.md

 tags: ["access-key-id", "secret-access-key", "account-id"]
 weight: 50
 description: >
-  Credentials for accessing LocalStack services
+  Credentials for accessing LocalStack AWS API
 ---

 Like AWS, LocalStack requires access key IDs to be set in all operations.